APOSMM

 "petsc", "nlopt", "dfols", "scipy", "external"

-Issues with ensemble hanging or failed simulations?
+Issues with ensemble hanging or failed simulations with PETSc?

 To see the optimization algorithms supported, see LocalOptInterfacer.